MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-introduction.md

 For example, in consulting services, a project typically includes business analysis, to identify areas where the client business can improve customer experience, streamline operations, increase revenue by expanding services or entering new markets, or meet other client goals.

-Next, the consultant designs a solution based on the customer’s requirements gathered during business analysis.
+Next, the consultant designs a solution based on the customer's requirements gathered during business analysis.
 Realizing the design might include expanding service offerings, redesigning a business process, defining a strategy for entering new markets, implementing a supporting technology or system, and so on.
 And prior to profitably executing such a project, a consulting firm needs to identify appropriate opportunities in its market and close corresponding sales of the project services it will deliver.

 Dynamics 365 includes tools to help project-oriented organizations manage leads, opportunities, the quoting and contracting process, and detailed planning for projects.
 By using work breakdown structures, organizations can easily define the scope and tasks that need to be completed for a given project.
 These tools are tightly integrated in Dynamics 365 Project Operations with Project for the Web and our Unified Resource Scheduling.